 You'll say... well, I can also look at it on Strava.
 Well, no, you can't.
 Huawei Health app does not allow you to sync workouts with any external platform.
 Not only that, it also does not allow you to export the activity to any type of file, nor download it or send it via email.

-This is a huge issue, and something that I will not get tired of criticising.
-This workout data belongs to the user, who has performed them and it must be he or she who decides what to do with them and where to send them.
-No brand may have the right to “hijack” that data or limit its use with any other platform of our choice.
+This is a huge problem, and something that I will never tire of criticizing all brands that do something similar.
+The data from those workouts belongs to the user, who is the one who has done them and should be the one who decides what to do with them and where to send them.
+No brand can have the right to "hijack" that data or limit its use with any other platform we choose.

 So you won't be able to share a workout with friends on Strava, or with your coach through TrainingPeaks.
 You won't be able to send a relative a GPX of a route you've done so they can get to know it too.
 You won't be able to use desktop apps like GoldenCheetah to perform an analysis of your season or plan training load peaks.

 Well, there is actually a method to do it (which is the one I have managed to do to perform the sensor analysis you will see below), requesting the data via the GDPR form via Huawei and using Hitrava, a small application written in Python to convert the generic JSON file to common files in TCX.

 But it is not a workable solution, because from the time you request the data until Huawei warns you that the download is available, it can take a day or two.

 And without a doubt, that is the worst aspect of Honor Watch GS Pro.